TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/groovy/index.md

         }
     }
 }

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Groovy](https://sampleprograms.io/languages/groovy) was written by:
+Fibonacci in [Groovy](https://sampleprograms.io/languages/groovy) was written by:

 - Jeremy Grifski
 - Loic Beylot

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 21 2018 14:29:00.
-The solution was first committed on Oct 18 2018 19:51:09.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution